This huge flying boat had a wingspan of 126 feet and was crewed by five US Navy aviators and one US Coast Guardsman

 Chief Machinist Mate Eugene Rhoads, USN was the sixth crew member of the NC-4 and the only enlisted man.
 Rhoads was a key member of the crew and the go-to-guy when engine or other mechanical problems put the flight at risk.

 Weight was an all-important concern for the flying boats.
 The operational weight of the NC-4 was a whopping 28,000 pounds and so every effort was made to “lose some weight.”
-The use of aluminum in the fuel and oil tanks on the Four was the first large-scale application of the metal in aviation and because of Alcoa – Aluminum Co. of America – each 200 gallon fuel tank weighed only 70 pounds, saving a total of 630 pounds compared to the equivalent steel tanks.
+The use of aluminum in the fuel and oil tanks on the Four was the first large-scale application of the metal in aviation and with the help of Alcoa – Aluminum Co. of America – each 200 gallon fuel tank weighed only 70 pounds, saving a total of 630 pounds compared to equivalent steel tanks.

 While in flight, three of the six crew members were in cockpits that were open to whatever the weather had to offer.
 The commander-navigator sat outside, in the nose of the NC-4.
 The two pilots were also outside, side by side, behind the commander.
 The engineer and radio officer were both inside, 3/4 of the way back in the cramped hull.
 The technician-mechanic was in the rear.